 Focus on promoting and expressing what you love instead of bashing what you don’t.
 If you follow this general rule of thumb, you should stay within the positive guidelines of internet use.

 Give back to the community by volunteering for a cause you’re passionate about.
-As long as you’re passionate about the cause, you’ll enjoy the work you’re doing because you know you’re making a difference.
+If you’re passionate about the cause, you’ll enjoy the work you’re doing because you know you’re making a difference.

-Keep a daily gratitude list – gratitude apps can help.
+Keep a daily gratitude list.
 These lists can help you appreciate what you have in life and become thankful for things we should be appreciative of that most of us unfortunately overlook on a daily basis.

-Take a technology sabbatical for at least one FULL day.
-We know this sounds crazy – it’s actually quite refreshing.
+Take a technology break for at least one FULL day.
+We know this sounds crazy – it’s quite refreshing.

 Exercise is good for your body and your mind.
 Start an exercise routine – and stick to it for at least three weeks.
 (It takes three weeks to form a habit, so you have to give it three weeks for a fair shot).